Mulching, what you need to know

 Shredded hardwood is readily available, reasonably priced, spreads and smooths easily, and breaks down over a couple years.
 Its functional, tasteful, and an all around good choice for the garden.
 At GreenWeaver, we only use natural brown mulch.

 In addition to natural brown mulch, there are now other color choices.
 Black mulch?
 Red mulch?
 How about purple or green?
 (Yes, it unfortunately exists.)
 More expensive than natural brown mulch, dyed mulch is marketed as better because it has dye that keeps it looking fresh longer.
 The dye is actually the most annoying part of the mulch.
 It’s messy to apply; it stains sidewalks; and the dye can even be tracked inside on shoes.
-In the horticultural hot-bed in which we live, there’s a reason display gardens never use dyed mulch.
+Look at public gardens in your area and you will see they almost never use dyed mulch.

 Pine straw